baludeepak7/GetVOIPLineMigrationDetails/docs/index.md

   requestTimestamp - Used to reflect the time when the message was created.

-  activityName - Identifies the name of the business transaction activity for the message being exchanged.The value corresponds the business process/use case.
+  activityName - Identifies the name of the business transaction activity for the message being exchanged.The value corresponds the business process or use case.

-  senderURI - Identifies the system / application sending the message.
+  senderURI - Identifies the system or application sending the message.

   originatorURI - Identifies the originator of the business process.